img

 Wear loose-fitting, cotton underwear

 Few things can be more irritating than tight clothing that doesn’t allow your skin to breathe.
-To make matters worse, it can trap moisture, thereby creating a breeding ground for bacteria, which is why it is important to wear cotton underwear and loose clothing to keep the area around the urethra dry and germ-free.
+To make matters worse, it can trap moisture, thereby creating a breeding ground for bacteria.
+It is therefore, important to wear cotton underwear and loose clothing to keep the area around the urethra dry and germ-free.

 Avoid using spermicide or a diaphragm as birth control.

-The vagina is a sensitive thing and not always welcoming of foreign bodies.
-Using obtrusive items like spermicide, a diaphragm, sex toys, and even tampons can run riot on its delicate pH balance, making it vulnerable to harmful bacteria.
+Vaginal bacteria can trigger a UTI.
+Using obtrusive items like spermicide, a diaphragm, sex toys, and even tampons can affect pH balance of the vagina, making it vulnerable to harmful bacteria.
 If you’re prone to UTIs, you may want to switch to non-invasive birth control and sanitary products.
-And while on the subject of non-invasiveness, it’s worth mentioning that douching and using scented items in the vagina is also a big no – warm water will do just fine in keeping it clean.
+It’s also worth mentioning that douching and using scented items in the vagina should be avoided.
+Warm water will do just fine in keeping it clean.

 Urinate before and after sex

 During sex, it is easy for bacteria to get pushed into the urethra.
-The last thing you want to feel after your most intimate moments is the fury of a UTI firebomb, which is why it is super crucial to pee both before and shortly after sex to make sure any loitering bacteria has been flushed out of your system.
+The last thing you want to feel after your most intimate moments is the fury of a UTI.
+It is therfore crucial to pee both before and shortly after sex to help flush bacteria out of your system.

 Wipe from front to back

 If you’re a woman, your urethra and anus are living in pretty close quarters.
-Following proper hygiene practice, it is essential to keep bacteria at bay, especially after a bowel movement, so that the E. Coli we mentioned earlier moves as far away from the urethra as possible.
+Following proper hygiene practice, and wiping from front to back, especially after a bowel movement, keeps E. Coli as far away from the urethra as possible.

 Practice good hygiene

-A clean vagina means a happy vagina, so it is essential to always practice good hygiene – especially during your period, when your propensity of getting an infection is increased, by changing pads or tampons regularly and keeping the area clean and dry.
+It is essential to always practice good hygiene – especially during your period, when your propensity for getting an infection increases .
+Change pads or tampons regularly and keep the area clean and dry.

 Opt for showers over baths

 While there’s nothing better than soaking in a bathtub after a stressful day, showers are the better option if you’re struggling to get rid of a stubborn UTI.
-Taking a bath is pretty much like sending an open invitation to bacteria and harsh chemicals to go in your urethra and beyond.
+Taking a bath is pretty much like sending an open invitation to harsh chemicals and bacteria which can invade your urethra and beyond.

-The bottom line is that nothing will guarantee you safety from a UTI.
-Still, by putting in place the above measures, if it ever does decide to strike, you can have the upper hand and give your immune system a fighting chance in the battle against harmful bacteria.
+The bottom line is that nothing will guarantee you total safety from a UTI.
+Still, by putting in place the above measures, you can have the upper hand in the battle against harmful bacteria and the symptoms caused by a UTI.

 Buy effective urinary tract infection treatment from Medzino, your trusted online pharmacy